Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 A deprecation message is shown during cache warm-up when ext_

-because it does not contain the version and provides definitions.
+because it does not contain the required metadata definitions.